 We Interrupt and counteract existing gender, racial, and economic gaps in computing by equipping youth and educators with the knowledge, skills, and support to create with technology.

 Inspire equitable computer science learning to transform the future for good.

-Code Savvy believes the next generation of successful computer science professionals are already in our communities and need a little inspiration to gain the code-savvy necessary to achieve greatness.
-By creating accessible programs and services in local neighborhoods, our future tech champions will be able to take the next steps towards a fruitful career in the world’s fastest growing industry.
+Code Savvy believes the next generation of computer science professionals are already in our communities, and need hands-on experiences and a little inspiration to gain the code-savvy necessary to achieve greatness.
+By creating accessible programs and services in local neighborhoods and schools, our future tech champions will be able to take the next steps towards a fruitful career in the world’s fastest growing industry.

 Rebecca touched so many people during her vibrant, innovative, and inspiring life.
-She left an an inspiring, sustainable, and lasting legacy to encourage kids and teens to explore their curiosity, learn coding and creative problem solving, and for the the volunteers, family members, and mentors who make it happen.
+She left a sustainable and lasting legacy to encourage kids and teens to explore their curiosity, learn coding and creative problem solving, and for the volunteers, family members, and mentors who make it happen.

 In early July 2015, Code Savvy appointed Jean Weiss the Executive Director of Code Savvy to carry forward Rebecca’s vision to inspire a diverse new code savvy generation.

 Andrea Wilson Vazquez

 Our sincere thanks to all of the organizations that support us